Francis Sargent: Policies as governor

 When Sargent first entered office, the budget was in turmoil because of spending increases on welfare and other benefits.
 He tightened rules for qualifying for Medicaid and introduced a new corporate tax.

 He was governor of the Commonwealth during the strife over school busing following Judge W. Arthur Garrity's 1974 decision to desegregate Boston public schools through court-mandated redistricting of the Boston school system, including busing some students out of their neighborhoods to end a pattern of racial segregation in the schools.
 Sargent had previously vetoed attempts to repeal or water down the state's Racial Imbalance Act, which prohibited state aid to racially imbalanced school districts.
 When Sargent called for obeying the federal court order, anti-busing forces complained that he and his neighbors in the well-to-do suburban Boston town of Dover, Massachusetts, did not have to share any of the burden of desegregating Boston schools.

 Carl Sheridan, a former Dover police chief, said of the incident, "I think people will most remember him for the busing situation.
 I remember one time a bus load of demonstrators came out to Dover looking for Sargent and his house.
 But because the town had no street lights, they got out of the bus and were standing in the pitch black.
 They got back in the bus and left.
 Sargent was still laughing about that two weeks ago."

 Sargent also created the weekend prison furlough program.
 After the Massachusetts Supreme Judicial Court ruled that the right extended to first-degree murderers because the statute did not specifically exclude them, the Massachusetts legislature quickly passed a bill to prohibit furloughs for such inmates.
 However, in 1976, Michael Dukakis vetoed that bill.

-Sargent also created the Appeals Court in 1972, and elected Alan M. Hale, then a justice of the Superior Court at the time, along with David Rose, Edmund Keville, Reuben Goodman, Donald Grant, and Christopher Armstrong.
+Sargent also created the Massachusetts Appeals Court in 1972, and selected Alan M. Hale, then a justice of the Superior Court at the time, along with David Rose, Edmund Keville, Reuben Goodman, Donald Grant, and Christopher Armstrong, to the bench.
 They were sworn under oath in October 1972.
 Sargent said of the experience, "I wasn't too darn anxious to come here.
 I liked what I was doing.
 I enjoyed the experience on the Superior Court, meeting people and lawyers all over the State.
 I didn't want to leave, but the challenge of setting up an entirely new court was one I could not refuse."
 Sargent went on to speak of Chief Justice Hale and his five associates, "I have sought individuals who have a proven record of outstanding legal accomplishment, wisdom and good judgment.
 It is my belief that the men we have selected will allow this court to take its rightful place in our judicial system.
 It is a bench both balanced and responsive.
 It will, from the outset, be able to shoulder its full share of an appellate overload which for many years has been staggering."
 He called the creation of the Appeals Court "the single most significant step in judicial reform in Massachusetts this century."